rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/ExperimentalDatasetConstruction/README.md

 1. **Public/local installation** using `requirements.txt`
 2. **Compute Canada installation** using `requirements_compute_canada.txt`

-Public users should use the first option.
+Users with no Compute Canada access should use the first option.

 Create the environment and install the required packages: bash install_env.sh